-The above competitions are usually played after school or on Weekends
+The above competitions are usually played either during/after school or on weekends.

-Transport to venues – the school usually provides transport to all venues.
-Buses pick up students from Brighton-Le-Sands and from St Spyridon Church on Saturday mornings.
+Transport to venues – The school may provide transport to long distance venues for Saturday sport.
+Where these are provided, buses pick up students from St Spyridon Church on Saturday mornings.
 It is the child’s responsibility to make their own way to all home venues.